EliAndrewC/l7r/setting/l7r.md

 ### The Staff of Bishamon

 This is the first holy relic ever possessed by the Order of Bishamon, and may be the oldest relic of Bishamon in the entire Empire.
 Displayed prominently in its own special prayer hall, this intricately carved staff is made from ancient cherry wood, carved from the branch of a tree blessed by Bishamon himself.
-Inscribed with symbols and inscriptions of the Seven Virtues of Bushido.
+It is inscribed with symbols and inscriptions of the Seven Virtues of Bushido.

 Legend tells that the staff was found a thousand years ago by the temple's first "high monk" - so called because this predates the title of Grand Abbot!
 "High Monk Fujita" came across the staff during a pilgrimage to the Isawa Woodlands, where it lay unclaimed beside a spring said to be touched by the gods.
 The monk took this as a sign of Bishamon's blessing and brought the staff back to the temple, where it has been preserved and venerated ever since.